-- In the first edition it was also possible to have characters who were physically stronger than Dragons (though they could never take the same amount of damage).
+- In the First Edition it was also possible to have characters who were physically stronger than Dragons, although they could never take the same amount of damage.

-- On the other hand, even characters sporting Naked Dwarf Syndrome had to wary given sheer lethality of rules.
+- On the other hand, even characters sporting Naked Dwarf Syndrome had to be wary given the sheer lethality of the rules.
 Most attacks had roughly 2-3% chance of killing even the toughest character instantly.

 - Frankly, a creative use of low-level spells can make wonders.
 Especially if you try to interpret effects realistically for role-playing purposes.

-- Mutants: The presence of Moorcock-inspired Chaos mutants is a feature that set Warhammer apart from many other fantasy wargame/role-playing systems and here they're given all the gory detail they deserve.
-Being a mutant meant everything from being a complete cripple, to merely being an ugly human, to becoming a freak powerful enough to put most X-Men to shame and everything in between.
+- Mutants: The presence of Moorcock-inspired Chaos mutants is a feature that set Warhammer apart from many other fantasy wargame/role-playing systems — and here, they're given all the gory detail they deserve.
+Being a mutant means everything from being a complete cripple, to merely being an ugly human, to becoming a freak powerful enough to put most X-Men to shame, and everything in between.

-- Off with His Head!: The possible result of a critical hit.
-The game even states the head flies off 2D6 yards in a random direction.
+- Off with His Head!: The possible result of a Critical Hit.

 - 1-Up: The Fate Points.
-Burn one and you get to survive an event that otherwise would kill you by some extraordinary quirk of fate.
+Burn one and you get to survive — by some extraordinary quirk of fate — an event that otherwise would kill you.

 - Our Elves Are Better: Quite literally; elves have the highest ability score total (two positive modifiers, no negative), a base movement of 5 (about as fast as a horse), don't need to pay tuition fees as wizards, and their career list lacks many of the suckier choices like peasant.
 They get shafted slightly on Fate Points and Wounds, but not as badly as the Halflings on the latter.
 This, of course, is all to make up for the fact that getting those fat bonuses mean you have to play an elf.
 In a setting where, in case it hasn't been made clear already, everyone is borderline racist and takes Screw You, Elves! as something that should be done with any available chopping or bludgeoning implement and plenty of fire.